 A square cake is pretty easy and straightforward, unlike a round board.
 The easiest way to cover a round cake board with paper is to

 - Cut a square paper.

 - Fold the edges over so they overlap each other very snug.

 - And Voila the cake board is ready.

 Embossed Cake Wrappers

 Sometimes I love using a pretty embossed cake board which looks like fabric or velvet.
 They do look pretty on especially on women inspired cakes.
 I don’t need to tell you that it is not food safe.
-To over come this issue I use an additional clear contact paper over the embossed paper.
-This serves as a barrier that does not let the cake come is contact with my embossed or non food safe accessories.
+To overcome this issue I use an additional clear contact paper over the embossed paper.
+This serves as a barrier that does not let the cake come in contact with my embossed or non-food safe accessories.
 See below?

 Don’t forget to save this tutorial on Pinterest for later.

 You can find a collection of my tutorials and recipes here on Pinterest.